MetalMusings/MyOwnEtherCATDevice/README.md

 This job is documented in a series of Youtube videos, from my first attempts to understand how EtherCAT works, to making my own pcb, program it and testing it in LinuxCNC.

+## Make my own EtherCAT device 6.
+Stepper motor driver

+The stepper driver generator shows up and makes some stepper motor sounds.
+The two big things this time have been setup of the timer for the stepper pulses and synchronizing the EtherCAT cycle with the linuxcnc servo-thread cycle.
+Thankfully I don't show much of that.

-## Make my own EtherCat device 5.
+## Make my own EtherCAT device 5.
 The lathe is alive

 I hook up the EaserCAT 2000 board to my mini-lathe and make it work.
 Documentation is available here, please select the *Video5* branch.

 [![Watch the video](https://img.youtube.com/vi/wOtMrlHCCic/default.jpg)](https://youtu.be/wOtMrlHCCic)0

-## Make my own EtherCat device 4.
+## Make my own EtherCAT device 4.
 The PCB is here

 In this video it starts to be interesting.
 I have got the pcb and I try to make it work.
 Now I finally make documentation available, see [this folder](Pcb-1-lan9252).